OSGP/Documentation/Protocols/README.md

 #### IEC61850

-The IEC61850 implementation is used for e.g. distibution automation, microgrids and public lightning.
+The IEC61850 implementation is used for e.g. distibution automation, microgrids and public lighting.